Stellantis/stellantis.github.io/webapi/content/webapi-overview_about.md

 # BROWSING AND ALERTS

 Our API allow you two ways to access vehicles data.
 You can either browse history or monitor data and receive alerts.
-- **Request & Browse**: this the way APIs usually operates.
+- **Request & Browse**: this the way API usually operates.
 Request/response system allow you to retrieve various data of your fleet vehicles (example: model, fuel consumption history).

-- **Monitoring**: create your own dedicated monitors using our APIs.
+- **Monitoring**: create your own dedicated monitors using our API.
 You will get notified every time a parameter changed as you specified (example: vehicle leaving a defined area).
 Find out more about how to use and configure monitors on this {% if page.subsection == 'b2b' %}[page]({{site.baseurl}}/webapi/b2b/monitor/about/){% elsif page.subsection == 'b2c' %}[page]({{site.baseurl}}/webapi/b2c/monitor/about/){% endif %}.

 # STANDARDS

-We think that accessing easily and efficiently to vehicle's data is important, that's why  we choose to design our APIs with up-to-date **open standards**.
+We think that accessing easily and efficiently to vehicle's data is important, that's why  we choose to design our API with up-to-date **open standards**.

-Groupe PSA's web APIs are based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles,  data resources are accessed via standard **HTTPS requests in UTF-8 format**.
+Groupe PSA's web API are based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles,  data resources are accessed via standard **HTTPS requests in UTF-8 format**.
 We use **OpenAPI v3** for specification, **JSON** in order to exchange data between you and your cars and [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language) for naviguation.

 Also, we use standards for formating: [GeoJson](https://en.wikipedia.org/wiki/GeoJSON) for geolocation data and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) for time format.